Iraqi commander denies paramilitary groups involved in killings

 U.S. deliveries of 36 F-16s have not reached Iraq due to lengthy training programs required for pilots, along with fears that the Iraqi government cannot secure the equipment and prevent it from falling into the hands of Islamic State.

-A former U.S. defence official, speaking on condition of anonymity, estimated 30 to 40 percent of Iraq's Abrams tanks are in disrepair because the Iraqi military failed to maintain them.
+A former U.S. defense official, speaking on condition of anonymity, estimated 30 to 40 percent of Iraq's Abrams tanks are in disrepair because the Iraqi military failed to maintain them.

 (Additional reporting by Saif Hameed; Editing by Giles Elgood)